shripriyamaheshwari/Stock-Data-Prediction/README.md

 <img src = "https://github.com/isha-git/Stock-Data-Prediction/blob/master/images/SpiceJet.PNG" width = 1000>

 # Discussions
 It can be observed that the model gives moderately high error.
 This could be because of the different variations in the stock prices of the companies with respect to time.
-AccordIngly, the model can be improved for better performance.
+Accordingly, the model can be improved for better performance.